per2jensen/dar-backup/README.md

     ````
   - Define backups in the "backups.d" directory, just drop files in the directory

-    Open one of the demo backups.d/ files, alter the 5 variables to your taste
+    Open one of the demo backups.d/TEST files, alter the variables to your taste

-    - BACKUP_NAME=TEST
-    - FS_ROOT=~/tmp/test
-    - TESTRESTORE_PATH=/tmp
-    - EXCLUDES="DIR WITH SPACE;ANOTHER DIR WITH SPACE"
-    - INCLUDES="first dir;second dir"
+    ````
+    # Set backup root to users' homes
+    -R /home/pj/tmp

+    # Directories to backup below the root dir set above, add as many directories as you want on new lines
+    -g dba

+    # Directories to exclude, add as many directories as you want on new lines
+    -P "dba/first dir"
+    ````

   - Execute the script and "list" the dar archive to check that the backup is to your liking
     ````